DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Edema occurs several months after the start of therapy, but also after years of problem-free use (on average 2-3 years).
-The bradykinin level is elevated during a seizure.
+Edema occurs several months after initiation of therapy; however, it also occurs after years of problem-free use (2-3 years on average).
+Bradykinin levels are elevated during the attack.
 The cough induced by ACE inhibitors is not a precursor of angioedema.

-- The clinic of RAE angioedema is treacherous because it often starts as harmless mucosal edema, but after hours it develops into severe edema.
-The larynx and pharynx area is often affected.
-Swelling subsides after 24-72 hours, but can last up to 5 days.
-Infestation of hands, feet and the gastrointestinal tract is also possible.
+The clinic of RAE angioedema is treacherous, as it not infrequently begins as harmless mucosal edema but develops into marked edema after hours.
+It is not uncommon for the laryngeal and pharyngeal areas to be affected.
+Swelling resolves after 24-72 hours but may persist for up to 5 days.
+Infestation of the hands, feet, and gastrointestinal tract is also possible.

 DiagnosisThis section has been translated automatically.